Is HubSpot the Right Choice for Your Business?

 Specifically, this is done through functions such as email workflows, forms, pop-ups, blogs, landing pages, calls-to-action, social media publishing, lists and reporting.

-In HubSpot Sales, you can work to qualify your leads and prioritize the sales effort to where there is the most potential.
+In HubSpot Sales, you can work to qualify your leads and prioritise the sales effort to where there is the most potential.

 The sales module includes tools for pipelines, deals, lead scoring, sales templates, sales flows, notifications and sales reporting.